articles Ratings /ratings/en/research/articles/241118-credit-faq-how-would-china-fare-under-60-u-s-tariffs-13322134 content esgSubNav

 How would global PC and smartphone producers adapt to steepened U.S. tariffs on China?
 (Clifford Kurz)

 This would be a tough adjustment, given the heavy reliance of device makers on Chinese supply lines.
-Smartphones and PCs accounted for about one-fifth of China's exports to the U.S. in 2023, or about US$80 billion, according to U.S. Census Bureau.
+Smartphones and PCs accounted for about one-fifth of China's exports to the U.S. in 2023, according to U.S. Census Bureau.

 There are few alternatives to China production.
 Smartphone and PC manufacturers would likely pass on much of the cost of higher tariffs to U.S. consumers and enterprises.
 Sharply higher prices for PCs and smartphones could stifle demand and slow replacement cycles.